Kanchan-Gore-16/Task_Manager/README.md

 - Riverpod state management to keep pagination, filters, and counts consistent
 - Skeleton loading instead of spinners for better UX
 - Swipe‑to‑delete + confirmation to prevent accidental deletion
+- API calls are blocked when offline and errors are hidden from users.

 ---